FreeDSx/LDAP/docs/Server/Configuration.md

 ------------------
 #### setMaxPagingSessions

-Cap how many paged searches one connection may leave unfinished, since each holds its result state until the connection closes.
+Cap how many paged searches one connection may leave unfinished, since each holds its place in the result until the connection closes.
 Starting one past the cap discards the least recently started session, logged as `paging.session_evicted`.
 A client resuming a discarded session is refused with an invalid cookie.
 A value of `0` removes the cap.

 **Default**: `25`